WebClub-NITK/DSC-NITK-Recruitments-2020/README.md

 	* There is **no limit** to the number of candidates that can apply for a task.
 	* It is recommended to take up additional tasks only after **succesful completion** of the one task.
  	* Candidates can optionally pair up to complete tasks that are labelled as **hard**.
 However if selected, the interviews will be taken individually and candidates will be evaluated based on individual contribution.
-	* Feel free to the contact the mentor for clarifications regarding a task, to ask for tips if you get stuck somewhere or to take feedback and improve your task.
+	* Feel free to contact the mentor for clarifications regarding a task, to ask for tips if you get stuck somewhere or to take feedback and improve your task.
 3. After selection of a task by candidates, they should create a **private GitHub repository** and add the mentor as a collaborator.
 	* If you are working on multiple tasks, create **separate folders** for each task in the **same repository**.
 	* In case you are working on a hard task in pair, then any one candidate can have the folder for it in their repo and the other can share the link to it later while submitting.